mikeeheler/dle-keygen/README.md

 ## "Encryption"

 My 16-year-old self thought he was pretty clever to come up with this.
+(Narrator: He wasn't.)
 I remember challenging a friend who said he knew a guy that could hack anything to ask that guy to hack it.

 They never took me up on it.
 I think they were scared.
+Clearly.

 The registration codes are strings of hex characters that basically map to the SysOp and BBS Name fields one-to-one.
 For each character